 > Set-ExecutionPolicy -Scope LocalMachine -ExecutionPolicy RemoteSigned -Force

-If you have at least PowerShell 5 or PowerShell 4 with PackageManagement installed, you can use the package manager to fetch Posh-Git for you.
+If you have at least PowerShell 5 or PowerShell 4 with PackageManagement installed, you can use the package manager to install posh-git for you.

-If you want to install Posh-Git only for the current user and not globally, use "-Scope CurrentUser" instead.
+If you want to install posh-git for all users, use

 If the second command fails with an error like

 Module 'PowerShellGet' was not installed by using Install-Module, you’ll need to run another command first: